 WHY are the rules so strict?
 Wouldn’t the school be a lot more popular (attract and retain a lot more students) if its rules weren’t so restrictive or it weren't so strict about its rules?

 - So according to the school’s ethos, the rules HAVE to be challenging.
 It’s simple psychology.
-If the rules are easy to follow, there’s no sense of achievement or rite of passage…no real accomplishment felt by those who follow them.
+If the rules are easy to follow, then there’s no sense of achievement or rite of passage…no real accomplishment felt by those who successfully follow them.
 Alternatively, a student who is prepared to commit to something difficult – something that demands a genuine commitment and effort – is far more likely to then follow other (perhaps more beneficial) rules like doing homework conscientiously and treating one another with respect.

 - What evidence can we cite to suggest that implementing challenging school rules has any impact at all on a student’s learning or 'broader' outcomes?

 - Anecdotally there have been many examples of students who ‘went off the rails’ so to speak and found as their dress, behaviour and work ethic declined, so too, did their various learning outcomes.
-Then as the student rebuilds those dress, behaviour and work ethic standards, their learning outcomes improve accordingly.
+Then as the student rebuilds those dress, behaviour and work ethic standards, their learning outcomes improve as well.

 - Our Honours System is very similar to processes used by successful schools in the UK for hundreds of years.